 - Narrow Hemmer Foot – folds a fabric edge over and stitches it flat

-I hate not having a whole army of pre-threaded bobbins, so I purchased several extra packs.
+I also hate not having a whole army of pre-threaded bobbins, so I purchased several extra packs.

 This machine uses Class 15 type bobbins, specifically SA156.
 Purchasing Brother brand bobbins is worth it as they are a better fit and quality than third-party universal bobbins.

-On top of the machine, there are three dials that change the tension, stitch length, and stitch width manually.
-This is also where the bobbin is wound and the spool of thread is placed.
+On top of the machine, three dials manually change the tension, stitch length, and stitch width.
+This is also where the bobbin is wound and the spool of thread placed.

 The right of the machine has the stitches and their corresponding numbers displayed.
 Stitches can be selected with a dial.
-Also on the far right of the machine is the handwheel to manually move the needle up and down.
+Also, on the far right of the machine is the handwheel to move the needle up and down manually.

-A lever on the front of the machine provides the reverse function.
+A lever on the front of the machine provides the reverse function, which is how you lock stitches at the beginning and end of a line.

-A manual thread cutter is on the left side of the machine.
+A manual thread cutter is on the left side of the machine; this machine does NOT have an automatic thread cutting function.

 How to Get Started on the XR3774 Sewing Machine